arocull/stag-toolkit/docs/tools/stagtest.md

 Breakdown of command-line arguments:
 - `godot` - should launch Godot Engine
 - `--headless` - will run Godot headlessly.
-This is optional, in case you want to observe your tests running.
+This is optional, ignore it if you want to observe your tests running.
 - `--stagtest` - runs the StagTest harness
-- `--stagtest?` - prints help output for using StagTest (lists extra CLI args)
+- `--stagtest?` - prints help output for using StagTest (see for extra CLI args)

 ### Test Format